 During the early days, when the islands were beginning to be colonized, sheep were brought over to supply meat and clothing, etc. Prior to this, there were no large animals on the islands.
 From approx. 1500 until today, the islands gradually became populated, although the number of inhabitants is still only approx. 300,000.
 Some islands have no more than a couple of hundred inhabitants even today.

 It is a stunningly beautiful archipelago (collection of islands) situated in the midst of a volcanic region, that has not created any significant problems in spite of the 40-50 eruptions that have occurred, surrounded by the 2,000-metre deep ocean on all sides which gives it a sub-tropical climate, with slight variations from island to island.
 The climate is usually slightly humid, but it is never colder than 15C degrees and is typically around 25C degrees in the summertime.

 An Archipelago of 9 islands

-The the islands of the azores cover 9 islands and in all an area of 2,346 km2, a total including the main islands and several smaller ones.
+The islands of the Azores cover 9 islands and in all an area of 2,346 km2, a total including the main islands and several smaller ones.

 Each island is different.
 Corvo, the smallest of them, is basically a large crater.
 Flores is stony and mainly barren with little vegetation.
 San Gorge is a long, thin island with rich vegetation, etc. This makes them even more interesting for the visitor to explore.
 They are not identical tropical islands with sand and palms where if you´ve seen one, you´ve seen them all as it were.
 Tropical islands also have their charm, of course, but that´s uniformity is not what you experience here.